Vireo Health International, Inc. (VREOF) CEO Kyle Kingsley on Q3 2020 Results - Earnings Call Transcript

 Matt Bottomley

-Just wanting to go back to Minnesota.
+Just wanted to go back to Minnesota.
 I'm wondering if you can provide any data on, whether it's percentage increases or absolute number in patients.
-What is the uptake has been maybe quarter-over-quarter, and so far this year, and then any other updates on the planned retail locations for your additional Spencer even that state if there is any restrictions on where you can or can't open?
+What is the uptake has been maybe quarter-over-quarter, and so far this year, and then any other updates on the planned retail locations for your additional dispensaries and that state if there is any restrictions on where you can or can't open?

 Kyle Kingsley

 Yes, absolutely.
-So roughly speaking again, these are estimates at 150 new patients were entering the program in Minnesota for the year plus leading up to April of this year.
+So roughly speaking again, these are estimates about 150 new patients were entering the program in Minnesota for the year plus leading up to April of this year.
 We saw an interesting upward inflection sort of contemporaneously with COVID where we're now looking at between 230 and 250 patients joining each week.
 So very interesting uptick there.
-Can't really attribute that to anything other than the needy COVID.
+Can't really attribute that to anything other than maybe COVID.

-Although, you look at markets generally speaking, there is an inflection point at some point, but usually it's tied to changes to the program, but that was interesting to see that absent the addition of flower into the program, but very encouraging.
-We've been getting good traction in the new Hermantown, diluted facility.
+Although, you look at markets generally speaking, there is an inflection point at some point, but usually it's tied to changes to the program, but that was interesting to see that absent the addition of flower into the program, but very encouraging we've been getting good traction in the new Hermantown, Duluth facility.

-And you mentioned that we have three additional facilities sort of in first and second tier suburbs of the greater Minneapolis area, very excited about those primary driver for patients selecting dispensaries is location.
+And you mentioned that we have three additional facilities sort of in first and second tier suburbs of the greater Minneapolis area, very excited about those; primary driver for patients selecting dispensaries is location.
 And so we're excited to bring three new dispensaries those dispensary location or those population centers that are currently without dispensaries.
 Matt, I missed the second aspect of your question there.
 Sorry.

 Matt Bottomley

 No, no, that was great.
 I was just curious both on the patient uptake and then the retail location update as well.
 So that's very helpful.
 And then, yes, if you just kind of look at your messaging over the last little while here, so you had the dispositions in Pennsylvania in Ohio.

-So now that your balance sheet is it's pretty short up here and there is obviously ability for incremental capital based on all the events you've outlined on the call.
+So now that your balance sheet is it's pretty shored up here and there is obviously ability for incremental capital based on all the events you've outlined on the call.
 What is your - I guess the temperature out there for starting to invest some of that potential capital into going deeper in these markets.

-You know, you've telegraph where your capital expansions are.
+You know, you've telegraphed where your capital expansions are.
 I imagine Arizona retail would be something, but are there things that you don't have today in existing markets you're in that you could see M &A being the way to go through it, or is the next two, three, four quarters here just on continued execution and what you guys have?

 Kyle Kingsley